-Cooking has exploded recently.
+Cooking has exploded.
 It has become an extremely popular pastime.
 Cooking competition shows have soared in popularity and don’t look to be trending downwards any time soon.

 Please pin this image to share with others